Batch Operations Guide

 "No jobs selected for batch operations"

-- Solution: Select at least one job using or visual selection mode
+- Solution: Select at least one job using Space or visual selection mode

 "Permission denied" errors during batch operations